-Gregory Beatty, MD, PhD, Assistant Professor of Medicine (Hem-Onc) has been appointed Director of Translational Research for the Pancreatic Cancer Research Center at the Abramson Cancer Center.
+Gregory Beatty, MD, PhD, Assistant Professor of Medicine (Hem-Onc) has been appointed Director of Translational Research for the Pancreatic Cancer Research Center under the overall Directorship of Ben Stanger, MD, PhD, at the Abramson Cancer Center.

 David Jaffe, MD, received the 2017 Leonard Berwick Memorial Teaching Award in April.
 Dr. Jaffe previously received the GI Division’s Excellence in Faculty Teaching Award in 2009 and the Penn Medical Students’ award for outstanding teacher in the GI pathophysiology course in 2012, 2014 and 2016.
 Beginning in July 2017, he will join a handful of Advisory Deans for Penn’s medical students.